NETWAYS/ansible-role-patroni/README.md

 This role requires root privileges, so tell ansible to use `become: true` in any [convenient way](http://docs.ansible.com/ansible/latest/become.html) for you.

+* Ansible Core > 2.16

+Ansible Core 2.17 and above won't be able to fulfill all tasks on RHEL/Rockylinux 8 due to mismatches in Python versions.
+Therefore RHEL/Rockylinux 8 is not supported.

 ## Role Variables

 Coming soon.